-In 2019-20, Wellness Housing at Wheaton will look a little different.
-This new community will explore how both the physical and mental aspects of our lives intersect and contribute to overall well-being.
+The wellness community explores how both the physical and mental aspects of our lives intersect and contribute to overall well-being.

-Specifically Wellness will focus on seven different dimensions – Academic/Professional, Emotional, Environmental, Intellectual, Physical, Social and Spiritual.
-Collectively our goal is to understand how these dimensions interact with each other, discover both our success and our shortcomings within these areas, and strive to fully incorporate them into our lives.
+Specifically, Wellness focuses on seven different dimensions – Academic/Professional, Emotional, Environmental, Intellectual, Physical, Social and Spiritual.
+Collectively, our goal is to understand how these dimensions interact with each other, discover both our success and our shortcomings within these areas, and strive to fully incorporate them into our lives.

-To live in Wellness Housing students must apply and commit individually to strive for “wellness” in all areas of their lives.
+To live in Wellness Housing students must apply and commit individually to strive for “wellness.”
 Residents are also expected to contribute to their neighbors experience as the community enters on this journey together.

 The Dimensions of Wellness Housing at Wheaton

 - Academic/Professional Wellness is the ability to get personal fulfillment from our curricular and co-curricular work.
 We look to engage in things that we are passionate about: work, school, volunteering, etc..

 - Emotional Wellness is understanding yourself and expressing how your feel in an appropriate manner.
 We listen to our feelings, constructively express them to others and maintain a positive outlook

 - Environmental Wellness is understanding that a positive environment has a positive effect on our well-being and encourages good physical and mental health.
 We make a positive impact on the quality of our environment, be it our residence hall or our planet.

 - Intellectual Wellness is understanding the value and importance of opening up yourself to new ideas, perspectives and experiences.
 We are lifelong learners and by expanding knowledge, can stimulate our minds to make better personal decisions and have better community interactions.